alco-company/mortimer-bellis/WORKLOG.md

 * fix regression on delete/delete_all II
 * disable delete_all when no records
-* link to list of calendars on team and employees
+* link to list of calendars on team and employees and accounts

 ### 14/8/2024